elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - A monkey, I am a monkey who by his grimace brings
-- the stations of dust puddles, despair, famine
+- layovers of dust puddles, despair, famine
 - vengeance returned, nuclear distress, unspeakable devotions
 - and you're the one I ask
 - oh, wind
 - calm face painted with the guano of contortion
 - wind deserts, cactus and sphinx standing
 - calamitously
-- did you hear anything?
+- have you not understood?

 ---